Interlace

 Interlace Grant Fund supports Providence-area visual artists.

-Interlace recognizes the many structural barriers that prevent local artists’ access to funding for artist-led projects.
-Our Project Grants provide up to $6,000 to develop projects that prioritize visual art project, collaboration, and engagement.
+Interlace recognizes the many structural barriers that prevent local artists’ access to funding, support, and safety nets.
+Interlace Project Grants provide up to $6,000 for artist-led projects.
+Emergency Grants provide up to $500 to artists experiencing financial hardship.

 Who We Are